MUJEEBSONIBARE/housing-repairs-performance-analysis/README.md

 ## Portfolio Note

 This repository presents the project as a portfolio case study.
-The underlying dataset is synthetic and was supplied for a practical assessment; therefore, findings should be interpreted as analytical examples rather than claims about a real housing organisation.
+The underlying dataset is synthetic; therefore, findings should be interpreted as analytical examples rather than claims about a real housing organisation.